muriithigachanja/Slide-menu/README.md

 Slide-menu<br>
-This is just a simple web slide menu.
+This is just a simple HTML / CSS web slide menu
-Not complicated